 Members have been appointed until 30 June 2018.

 Mr Gerry Geen (Industry member)

 Dr Julian Pepperell (Recreational / charter fishing scientific member)

 Ms Alexia Wellbelove (Conservation member)

 Mr Tony Harman (Department of Agriculture and Water Resources)

 Dr Mike Double (Department of Environment)

-In 2015, the Australian Fisheries Management Authority (AFMA) established the Economic Working Group (EWG) as an informal advisory group to provide AFMA with strategic advice on a range of fisheries economic matters.
-The EWG members consist of the economic members on AFMA Resource Assessment Groups (RAGs) and other fisheries economists.
+In 2017, the Australian Fisheries Management Authority (AFMA) formally established the Economic Working Group (EWG) as an advisory group to provide AFMA with strategic advice on a range of fisheries economic matters.
+The EWG commenced functioning as an informal body in 2015.